rswinkle/rswinkle.github.io/blog/invent_with_python_pysdl2.md

 and all of them are available for free online along with the source code.
 I encourage you to check them out,

-I got a little less than half way done, before I felt comfortable enough to move on, starting my own simple games and soon after I was on vacation with family for about 10 days during the holidays so by the time I came back it was even less on my mind.
+I got a little less than half way done before I felt comfortable enough to move on, starting my own simple games.
+Soon after I was on vacation with family for about 10 days during the holidays so by the time I got back it was even less on my mind and I haven't touched it since.

-I've released what I have to Github/Bitbucket because I think it'll be useful to people.
+I've added a README and released what I have to Github/Bitbucket because I think it'll be useful to people.
 I'm thinking about starting a small crowdfunding campaign, probably on indiegogo, to motivate me to finish it if there's enough interest.

 Anyway the project page is [here](/projects/invent_with_python.html) for those interested.